Blockade of Nagorno-Karabakh: Authenticity of the "environmental activism" claims

-The authenticity of the "environmental activism" claims by the blockade participants is under scrutiny and has been condemned by many countries, international organizations, and political analysts.
-It is widely suspected that the blockade is being orchestrated by the Azerbaijani government.
-There is also little evidence to suggest that there is a specific environmental issue within Artsakh that is justifying the protests.
+The authenticity of the "environmental activism" of the blockade participants between 12 December 2022 and 28 April 2023 was scrutinised and condemned by many countries, international organisations, and political analysts.
+It is widely suspected that the eco-protest component of the blockade was orchestrated by the Azerbaijani government.
+There is little evidence to suggest that there was a specific environmental issue within Artsakh that justified the protests.
+The Azerbaijani government has since formalised its blockade by shutting down an alternate dirt-path that was being used by people to try and bypass the blockade and by installing a military checkpoint at the Lachin corridor on 22 April 2023.